sendgrid/sendgrid-nodejs/packages/contact-importer/README.md

-**This package is part of a monorepo, please see [this README](https://github.com/sendgrid/sendgrid-nodejs/blob/master/README.md) for details**
+**This package is part of a monorepo, please see [this README](https://github.com/sendgrid/sendgrid-nodejs/blob/master/README.md) for details.**

 This package has yet to be updated to support v6.0.0 of the `sendgrid-nodejs` SDK.
 Currently, this package is a placeholder.
 Please use [this package](https://www.npmjs.com/package/sendgrid) until the upgrade.